 - Short written assignments

-- Preparation for a Zoom interview with the Scotiabank Giller Prize Jury
+- Preparation for an interview with (a) member(s) of the Scotiabank Giller Prize Jury

-- The course will culminate in the Queen’s University Scotiabank Giller Prize Event in March, which will involve this year’s winning author Omar El Akkad and will be planned, organized, and administered entirely by the students of this class.
+- The course will culminate in the Queen’s University Scotiabank Giller Prize Event in March, which will involve this year’s winning author and will be planned, organized, and administered entirely by the students of this class.
 All students are expected to be present for the Giller Prize Event

 - The final assignment will be reflective in nature